Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 And *most of all* it meant dealing with a five-year-old *monster* of a cub that nobody else could handle.
 Daryuk, apparently, and like Daar he was a miracle - a fully-dominant sixth degree.
 No medical maladies, either.
 He’d made it through the dangers of early cubhood without a mark, if you didn’t count the fact he had to wear a backpack full of specially formulated food all the time.
 His body was trying so incredibly hard to grow that it didn’t know how to take its time, and if he was *any* kind of active - which he always was - then normal food just would not cut it.

 He was already about five-foot-seven and built like a tank too, more or less how Alex had been when they first met—bigger even, and Alex had been hench enough to pin Hoeff to the grass aboard Ekallim-Igigi.
 Daryuk he had *exactly* the kind of nervous bravado any big scared boy would have, too.
-Normally the Marines would have loved to play with the monster-sized cub but right now…
+Normally the Marines would have loved to play with the monster-sized cub but right now...

 Right now he was just an agitated, overwhelming handful.
 Fortunately, years of cavemonkey wrangling taught Julian just what to do.
 So many problems could be solved by hugs, really.

 Especially bearhugs.

 *Especially* spine-shattering bearhugs, while pinning your cuddle target to the floor, with legs and arms thoroughly locked up.
-Not perfectly safe when your opponent had *claws* but…
+Not perfectly safe when your opponent had *claws* but...

 "That’s three in a row, little buddy.
 You wanna keep going?
-‘Cuz I ain’t tired yet…"
+‘Cuz I ain’t tired yet..."

 Daryuk was panting pretty hard, and chittered in that special resigned playful growl the cubs always used for this.
 His fur was already going brown, too.
 Pretty early, apparently.

-"Fine, you win…"
+"Fine, you win..."

 "You gonna stop being a terror and listen to your Mothers?"

 "I always listen!
-I mean…" he caught himself in a fib, and flicked his ears back.
+I mean..." he caught himself in a fib, and flicked his ears back.
 "I *try."*

 "Heh," Julian helped Daryuk up - surprisingly heavy little fella, again like pre-teen Alex had been - and plopped him on his rear.
 "I know it’s frustrating, but we’re going to be down here a while.
 You find it hard to concentrate, right?
 You tell ‘em so in those words, and they’ll understand. *Yijao?"*